Explore Study Opportunities

 A study to test whether endurance training, weight lifting, or both have independent and combined benefits for brain and body health as we age.

-Type: Moderate intensity endurance exercise, weight training or both
+Type: Moderate-intensity endurance exercise, weight training, or both.

 Who can participate?
-Underactive individuals age 65+
+Underactive individuals aged 65 and older.

 What are the study procedures?
-Physical exam, computer and paper tests, questionnaires, blood collection, fitness tests, and MRI
+Physical exam, computer and paper tests, questionnaires, blood collection, fitness tests, and MRI.

 How long is participation?
-12 months of intervention
+12 months of intervention.

 Is there compensation?
 Yes